NOTICE OF PRIVACY PRACTICES

 You have the right to do the following:

-Receive Further Information.
-You have the right for additional information about our privacy practices, your privacy rights, or disagree about a decision we made about your personal health information, or if you believe that your privacy rights have been violated.
+Receive Further Information: You have the right to additional information about our privacy practices and your privacy rights if you disagree with a decision we made about your personal health information, or if you believe that your privacy rights have been violated.
 The contact person will provide you with the information you need to file a complaint.
-Requests can be made in writing to: Medical Records Manager, 1055 No. 500 W., Provo, Utah 84604.
+Requests can be made in writing to: Medical Records Manager, 1055 N 500 W, Provo, Utah 84604.
 You can also call (385) 203-1265 to file a complaint.

-Amend Your Health Information.
-You have the right to request in writing that we amend health information maintained in your health record.
+Amend Your Health Information: You have the right to request in writing that we amend health information maintained in your health record.
 We will comply with your request in the event that we determine the information that would be amended is false, inaccurate or misleading.
-Requests can be made in writing to the Medical Records Manager’s address above.
+Requests can be made in writing to the Medical Records Manager at the address above.

-Request Additional Restrictions on Uses and Disclosures of Your Health Information.
-You have the right to request in writing that we place additional restrictions on how we use or disclose your personal health information.
+Request Additional Restrictions on Uses and Disclosures of Your Health Information: You have the right to request in writing that we place additional restrictions on how we use or disclose your personal health information.
 While we will consider any request for additional restrictions, we are not required to agree to your request.
-Requests can be made in writing to the Medical Records Manager’s address above.
+Requests can be made in writing to the Medical Records Manager at the address above.

-Request an Accounting of Disclosures.
-You have a right to request in writing an accounting of certain disclosures made by us of your personal health information.
+Request an Accounting of Disclosures: You have a right to request in writing an accounting of certain disclosures made by us of your personal health information.
 For each disclosure, the accounting will include the date the information was disclosed, to whom, the address of the person or entity that received the disclosure (if known), and a brief statement of the reason for the disclosure.
-Requests can be made in writing to the Medical Records Manager’s address above.
+Requests can be made in writing to the Medical Records Manager at the address above.

-Request Confidentiality in Certain Communications.
-You have the right to request to receive your health information by alternative means of communication or at alternative locations.
-We will accommodate any such reasonable written request(s) made on your behalf Requests can be made in writing to the Medical Records Manager’s address above.
+Request Confidentiality in Certain Communications: You have the right to request to receive your health information by alternative means of communication or at alternative locations.
+We will accommodate any such reasonable written request(s) made on your behalf.
+Requests can be made in writing to the Medical Records Manager at the address above.

 Changes to Notice